dholzmueller/bmdal_reg/README.md

 ## Changes

-We fixed a bug where MaxDist, LCMD and KMeansPP selected the first point incorrectly when applied in TP mode (i.e., when using `sel_with_train=True`).
+- We fixed a bug where MaxDist, LCMD and KMeansPP selected the first point incorrectly when applied in TP mode (i.e., when using `sel_with_train=True`).
+- We fixed a bug where MaxDet and BAIT could select a training point for the batch, which would then cause the rest of the batch to be filled up randomly instead.
+This bug should occur rarely since training points usually have low uncertainty.
+- We fixed a problem where adding jitter if needed for the Cholesky decomposition was only performed for CPU computations.

 ### Updates to the second version of the benchmark